 Bhaskara Marthi was previously a Research Scientist at Willow Garage, where he devised algorithms for robots to build 3D maps of their surroundings, assemble Ikea furniture, and tidy rooms in an optimal way.
 Before that, Bhaskara completed his post-doc in artificial intelligence at MIT and earned his PhD in Computer Science from UC Berkeley.
 His favorite learning agent is two years old and has already achieved state of the art results on the task of detecting candy in cluttered images.

 Before joining Vicarious as Director of Operations, Charlotte was a researcher at Integrated Plasmonics and Halcyon Molecular, where she manipulated and imaged the nanoworld.
-Before that she was a post-doc in the Electron Microscopy Group at the University of Cambridge.
-She first got a taste for manipulating sub-atomic particles during her PhD at the University of Birmingham in the Condensed Matter group.
+Before that we was a post-doc in the Electron Microscopy Group at the University of Cambridge.
+She first got a taste for manipulating sub-atomic particles during her PhD at the University of Birmingham in the Condensed Matter Group.
 Charlotte earned her MSci in Experimental and Theoretical Physics at the University of Cambridge.

-Xinghua Lou received his Ph.D. in Computer Science at Universität Heidelberg, under Fred Hamprecht.
+Xinghua Lou received his PhD. in Computer Science at Universität Heidelberg, under Fred Hamprecht.
 He worked on graphical models and structured learning for biomedical data analysis.
 He has published in NIPS, ICML, CVPR, Bioinformatics, IEEE-TMI, among others.
 Though initially trained as an experimental physicist in Engineering Physics at Tsinghua University, he is very excited about the current path towards building machines that can learn and reason.

 Miguel previously earned his PhD in machine learning at Universidad Carlos III de Madrid.
 In his thesis, Miguel developed a sparse Gaussian process model which has become the de facto benchmark for fast regression algorithms.
 Since then, Miguel has been working on approximate inference algorithms for other Bayesian models.
 He has been a visiting scholar at the University of Cambridge and the University of Manchester, and has authored and reviewed for NIPS, JMLR, and several IEEE journals.